 - Use of NINDS Common Data Elements (CDEs)

 The NINDS strongly encourages researchers who receive funding from the Institute to use the NINDS Common Data Elements (CDEs)

-definitions and the standardized case report forms and other instruments indentified by the CDE Project.
-The CDE Project
+and the standardized case report forms and other instruments identified by the CDE Project.
+The CDE Project has developed

-has developed uniform formats by which clinical data can be systematically collected, analyzed and shared across the research
+uniform formats by which clinical data can be systematically collected, analyzed and shared across the research community.

 must be clearly provided in the plan if any general CDE or disease-specific (as available) will not be used.

 - Futility Assessments

 All major clinical trials, i.e. phase 3 trials or trials costing more than $1 million/year, are required to include plans for futility assessments.
 Because